-Section 28 of Handbook M-41 outlines the procedures for letter carriers to fill out PS Form 3996, Carrier - Auxiliary Control and submit it to the supervisor when the letter carrier estimates the daily workload cannot be completed in the allotted time.
-This section also details the requirements of the supervisor once the form has been submitted.
+Section 28 of Handbook M-41 outlines the procedures for letter carriers to fill out PS Form 3996, Carrier-Auxiliary Control, and to submit it to the supervisor when the letter carrier estimates that the daily workload cannot be completed in the allotted time.
+It also details the requirements of the supervisor in Item L of the form.
+A complete explanation of Section 28, PS Form 3996 and related USPS supervisor responsibilities can be found in the Letter Carrier Resource Guide available at nalc.org/resourceguide.
+To order a printed version of the guide, log on to the Members Only section of the NALC website, click the checkbox below the image of the guide and a copy will be mailed to your NALC address of record.